Byzantine Generals in the Permissionless Setting: Appendices

 In the permissionless setting, we are generally most interested in dealing with Byzantine faults, normally thought of as being carried out with malicious intent by an \emph{adversary}.
 The adversary controls a fixed set of faulty processors - in formal terms, the difference between faulty and non-faulty processors is that the state transition diagram for faulty processors might not be $\mathtt{S}$, as specified by the protocol.
 In this paper, we consider a static (i.e. non-mobile) adversary that controls a set of processors that is fixed from the start of the protocol execution so as to give the strongest possible form of our impossibility results.

-In order to model an adversary that is able to perfectly co-ordinate the processors it controls, we also make the two following changes to the definitions of previous sections.
+To model an adversary that is able to perfectly co-ordinate the processors it controls and delay the broadcast of messages, we also make the following changes to the definitions of previous sections.
 Let $P$ be the set of processors, and let $P_A$ be the set of processors controlled by the adversary.
-If $p\in P_A$ then: \begin{itemize} \item At timeslot $t$, $p$'s next state $x'$ is allowed to depend on (the present state $x$ and) messages and permission sets received at $t$ by all $p'\in P_A$ (rather than just those received by $p$). \item If $p$ makes a request $(M,A)$ or $(t,M,A)$, the only requirement on $M$ is that all $m\in M$ must be permitted for, or else have been received or broadcast by, some $p'\in P_A$. \end{itemize}
+If $p\in P_A$ then: \begin{itemize} \item At timeslot $t$, $p$'s next state $x'$ is allowed to depend on (the present state $x$ and) messages and permission sets received at $t$ by all $p'\in P_A$ (rather than just those received by $p$). \item If $p$ makes a request $(M,A)$ or $(t,M,A)$, the only requirement on $M$ is that all $m\in M$ must be permitted for, or else have been received or broadcast by, some $p'\in P_A$ at a timeslot $t'\leq t$. \item The message $m$ is permitted for $p$ at $t$ if there exists some $t'\leq t$ such that $(m,t')$ belongs to a permission set previously received by some processor in $P_A$. \end{itemize}

-Since protocols will be expected to behave well with respect to all timing rules consistent with the setting (see Appendix 2 for the definition of a timing rule), it will sometimes be useful to \emph{think of} the adversary as also having control over the choice of timing rule.
+Since protocols will be expected to behave well with respect to all timing rules consistent with the setting (see Appendix 3 for the definition of a timing rule), it will sometimes be useful to \emph{think of} the adversary as also having control over the choice of timing rule.

 Placing bounds on the power of the adversary in the permissionless setting means limiting their resource balance.
 For $q\in [0,1]$, we say the adversary is $q$-\emph{bounded} if their total resource balance is always\footnote{In the context of discussing PoS protocols, an objection that may be raised to simply assuming the adversary is $q$-bounded (for some $q<1$), is that there may be attacks such as `stake bleeding' attacks \cite{gavzi2018stake}, which allow an adversary with lower resource balance to achieve a resource balance $>q$ (at least, relative to certain message states).
 A simple approach to dealing with this issue is to maintain the assumption that the adversary is $q$-bounded, but then to add the existence of certain message states (e.g.\ those conferring too great a proportion of block rewards to the adversary) to the set of other failure conditions (such as the existence of incompatible confirmed blocks if one is analysing a blockchain protocol).} at most a $q$ fraction of the total, i.e.\ for all $M,t$, $\sum_{p\in P_A} \mathcal{R}(\mathtt{U}_p,t,M)\leq q\cdot \sum_{p\in P} \mathcal{R}(\mathtt{U}_p,t,M) $.